 Simpsons Role: Creator, Writer, Executive Producer, Creative Consultant

 Biography: Best known as creator of The Simpsons, the son of Homer and Margaret Groening made television history by bringing animation back to prime time and creating an immortal nuclear family.
-Originally brought to life in 1987 for FOX's Emmy Award-winning series "The Tracey Ullman Show," The Simpsons was Matt Groening's introduction into the animation world.
-The program remains one of the FOX network's highest-rated shows and currently airs in over 100 countries around the world.
+Originally brought to life in 1987 for Fox's Emmy Award-winning series "The Tracey Ullman Show," The Simpsons was Matt Groening's introduction into the animation world.

-Groening is also well known for his weekly "Life in Hell" cartoon strip, an irreverent portrayal of life's daily preoccupations that debuted in 1977 and currently appears in more than 200 newspapers around the world.
+Groening is also well known for his weekly "Life in Hell" cartoon strip, an irreverent portrayal of life's daily preoccupations that debuted in 1977.
+"Life in Hell" appeared in more than 200 newspapers around the world prior to the strip ending in 2012.

-In addition to producing his weekly strip, maintaining the production demands of The Simpsons, overseeing all aspects of Simpsons licensing and merchandising, as well as serving as publisher of Bongo Comics Group, Groening was the creator and executive producer of the FOX series "Futurama," an animated look into the 30th century.
-"Futurama" aired on FOX from 1999 to 2003 before ceasing production.
-The series was revived in 2007 as four straight-to-DVD films which were then split into a sixteen-episode fifth season that aired on Cartoon Network's Adult Swim.
+In addition to previously producing his weekly strip, maintaining the production demands of The Simpsons, overseeing all aspects of Simpsons licensing and merchandising, as well as serving as publisher of Bongo Comics Group, Groening was the creator and executive producer of the Fox series "Futurama," an animated look into the 30th century.
+"Futurama" aired on Fox from 1999 to 2003 and on Comedy Central from 2008 to 2013 before ceasing production.
+In recent years, Groening created and developed the animated fantasy sitcom "Disenchantment," which has aired on Netflix since 2018.

 Groening, a native of Portland, Oregon, resides in Los Angeles. |